utm-cssc/website/content/docs/getting-started.md

 3. Work on it.
 4. Submit a PR!

-If you think you have another implementation, for solving the issue you should talk to the CSSC mentors.
+If you think you have another implementation for solving the issue, you should talk to the CSSC website development team.

-Suggest a better implementation by commenting it on the issue and wait for a CSSC members for getting back to you:

-- Once you have the get go on your implementation by one of the mentors.
+You can suggest a better implementation by commenting on the issue and waiting for a CSSC member to get back to you.
+Once you have the go ahead on your implementation by one of the CSSC members, you can start coding!
-- Start Implementing!

-Check out [docs]() for understanding out code!

 ### Starting a Resource

 <grid-1-x-2
 img-Src="/contribution-guide/doc.svg"
-desc="This guide will help you understand how to create a resource for CSSC Website." button="Check out it!" link="/contribution-guide/resource"></grid-1-x-2>
+desc="This guide will help you understand how to create a resource for the CSSC Website." button="Check it out!" link="/docs/resources"></grid-1-x-2>